CHTC/chtc-website-source/_uw-research-computing/htc-job-file-transfer.md

 This feature is only availble for Pelican-based plugins (`osdf://`, `pelican://`) and is not available for `file://` or normal file transfers.
 This feature is also not recommended for compressed files larger than 30 GB.

-Read more about the unpacking files in the [Pelican documentation](https://docs.pelicanplatform.org/getting-data-with-pelican/client#packing-objects-with-the-pack-query).
+Read more about unpacking files in the [Pelican documentation](https://docs.pelicanplatform.org/getting-data-with-pelican/client#packing-objects-with-the-pack-query).

 ## Related pages
 - [Manage Large Data in HTC Jobs](/uw-research-computing/file-avail-largedata)